facelessuser/backrefs/docs/src/markdown/refs.md

 example, to specify characters that are "alphabetic", we can use `\p{Alphabetic: Y}`.
 To specify characters that are **not** "alphabetic": `\p{Alphabetic: N}`.

+!!! new "New 5.4 Custom Binary properties"
+    In 5.4, the new custom binary properties `Vert_space` and `Horiz_Space` were added.

 ### Property Short Names

 General Category, Script Extensions, Blocks, and Binary all can be specified in a short form using just their name or